South Wolds Academy: Extracurricular activities

 The academy offers the Duke of Edinburgh Bronze and Silver Award and has partner schools in Germany and Spain, however they had previous partner schools in both France and Japan.

 Incidents

-On the 25 June 2009 police were called to South Wolds Community School with reports of a student being stabbed.
+On the 25 June 2009 police were called to South Wolds Community School with reports of a student being stabbed during a Design & Technology class.
 A student was arrested and it was reported that the weapon used was a chisel.

 On 23 April 2019 The South Wolds Academy was sent into lockdown for around 40 minutes following a security issue in which a student had threatened another student with some reporting that a student outside the school had been spotted with a knife.
 Two arrests were made of two boys aged 11 and 14 students were held in school for 20 minutes after the end of the school day, until instructed by the police it was safe to leave.
 The incident was outside of the South Wolds Academy however all schools in Keyworth were on lockdown, it was reported there were armed officers and police dogs present on the scene.